The Big Break

 The Big Break is a reality television program broadcast by the Golf Channel.
 The show's premise was to award an aspiring professional golfer exemptions into selected events or full-season exemptions on lower-level tours.
 The series debuted on October 6, 2003.

 Traditionally, the show airs at 9 p.m.
 Eastern time/6 p.m.
 Pacific time every Monday or Tuesday during its run.
 Tom Abbott replaced Vince Cellini as the male host at Big Break Sandals Resorts in the spring of 2010.
 Stephanie Sparks stayed on as female host.
 Sparks ended her run on the show when Michele Tafoya appeared as co-host for Big Break NFL in 2013.
 Melanie Collins co-hosted with Abbott on Big Break Florida and Big Break, The Palm Beaches, Florida.
 LPGA golfer Paige Mackenzie was the female host for Big Break Myrtle Beach in the fall of 2014.

 Each episode is an hour long, though each season finale is two hours long.
 The show's chief signature is a giant rock that bears its logo.
 Until the 11th edition, there was a side rock with the Roman numeral identifying the edition.
 Now, each show is referred to only by its location.

-The show was cancelled in 2015 because of budget cuts.
+The first iteration ended in 2015 after 23 seasons because of budget cuts by NBCUniversal.

+USA Network, which will take over The Golf Channel in December 2025 after the Versant spinoff, has commissioned a 24th season to premiere in 2026.